• Skip to primary navigation

 The project is developed in close collaboration with our Ugandan partners National Slum Dwellers Federation of Uganda and ACTogether Uganda as well as the local community in the Kinawataka slum where the project takes place.

-The project is based on the poor food security in many slums, where vulnerable and resource-poor residents are being hit hard by the consequences of climate change.
+This is due to poor food security in many slums, where vulnerable and resource-poor residents are being hit hard by the consequences of climate change.
 These lead to rising food prices due to crop failures, which in turn leads to malnutrition among the urban poor who are unable to grow their own food, helping to keep slum dwellers in a vicious cycle of poverty and disease.

 Hydroponic growing tubes